fabiodearaujo/bug_tracker_mp3/README.md

 The W3C Markup Validator and W3C CSS Validator Services were used to validate the page of the project to ensure there were no syntax errors.

 -   [W3C Markup Validator](https://validator.w3.org/)
-    -   The validator picked up 2 different errors and 1 warning.
+    -   The validator picked up 2 different errors and 1 warning on the first run.
 The errors and warning were corrected.
     -   Test passed with no Warnings or Errors.

 -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)